marcelo-ferraz/smol-forms/readme.md

 ```

 ## The API
-There are two main ways to use `smol-forms` a hook (**useSmolForm**) and a component (**SmolForm<T>**).
-Both have similar signatures (the component contains some visual aspects and a ref to the current instance of the engine).
+There are two main ways to use `smol-forms` a hook, **useSmolForm**, and a component, **SmolForm<T>**.
+The hook is the core, while the component encapsulates it and adds visual support.
+The choice between using smol-forms as a hook or as a component comes down to personal preference.
-I chose to provide those two endpoints, so you can use what feels more comfortable.
-Just mind that the hook is the core, the component encapsulates it and adds visual support.
-There shouldnt be any surprises when using component or the hook.
-Choose whatever you like and be happy.

 ### The useSmolForm hook
 This hook is the central point of the lib.
 It concerns itself with entity `validation`, entity `binding`, and the entity `value`.